Frank Richards (performer)

 Frank Anson Richards, also known as Frank "Cannonball" Richards and Cannonball Richards (February 20, 1887 – February 7, 1969), was an American carnival and vaudeville performer whose act involved taking heavy blows to his abdomen.

-Richards began by letting people (including heavyweight champion Jack Dempsey) punch him in the gut.
-Dempsey hit him in the abdomen a reported total of seventy-five times.
+Richards began by letting people, including heavyweight boxing champion Jack Dempsey, punch him in the gut.
+Dempsey hit him in the abdomen a reported total of 75 times.
 He then progressed to letting people jump on his belly, being struck by a two-by-four, being struck by a sledgehammer, and finally being shot by a 104-lb.
 (47 kg) cannonball from a 12 foot (3.6m) compressed air cannon.
 Richards limited his cannonball act to twice per day, as performing it more often was too painful.

 Early life

 Frank Anson Richards was born to Richard Jones Richards and Ellen Elizabeth Richards on February 20, 1887, in Minneapolis, Kansas.
-He had two siblings, sister Rose May Richards and brother Edwin H. Richards, both of whom would later end up in Long Beach, California as well.
+He had two siblings.
 Before he became a performer, Richards served in World War I.

 Career

-Prior to 1924, Richards joined the theatrical world of vaudeville, creating an act for himself by exhibiting how much his abdomen could take.
-These included being hit in the solar plexus with a sledgehammer, battering rams, and allowing people to jump on his abdomen.
-He also allowed champion boxer Jess Willard to punch him in the gut, to prove its strength.
+Prior to 1924, Richards started in vaudeville with an act of exhibiting how strong his abdomen was.
+These included being hit in the solar plexus with a sledgehammer, battering rams and allowing people to jump on his abdomen.
+He also allowed champion boxer Jess Willard to punch him in the stomach.

-Richards's most famous act involved him being shot in the abdomen with a cannonball weighing over one hundred pounds.
-He performed this act twice a day during the peak of his career, but more than that was too painful.
+Richards' most famous act involved him being shot in the abdomen with a cannonball weighing over one hundred pounds.
+He performed this act twice a day during the peak of his career.

 Personal life

 Richards made Long Beach, California his permanent home, despite touring a lot for work.
 He was a Christian, a member of the Presbyterian Church of Pomona.
-As a proud veteran, Richards was a member of American Legion Post 27, and gave free shows at Legion meetings, Elks Clubs, and many military camps during World War II.
+Richards was a member of American Legion Post 27, and gave free shows at Legion meetings, Elks Clubs, and many military camps during World War II.

 Because of his act being centered around getting hit in the gut, he became acquainted with most boxing champions of the time.
-These included Jim Jeffries, Jack Johnson, Ad Wolgast, Joe Rivers, Joe Louis, Jess Willard, and Jack Dempsey.
+These included Jim Jeffries, Jack Johnson, Ad Wolgast, Mexican Joe Rivers, Joe Louis, Jess Willard, and Jack Dempsey.

 Death

-Richards died on February 7, 1969, in Long Beach, California at the age of 81.
+Richards died on February 7, 1969, in Long Beach, at the age of 81.
 He was buried at the Pomona Cemetery and Mausoleum in Pomona, California.